 Biography

-Fort Worth, Texas based bassoonist Nicole Haywood Vera Tenorio has made a name for herself as one of the fastest rising orchestral musicians in the country, having held numerous positions in professional orchestras on both United States coasts.
+Nashville, Tennessee based bassoonist Nicole Haywood Vera Tenorio has made a name for herself as one of the fastest rising orchestral musicians in the country, having held numerous positions in professional orchestras on both United States coasts.
 Using her orchestral positions as a platform, she continues to seek opportunities to contribute to the community on a more intimate scale as an educator and chamber musician.
-Nicole is currently Acting Bassoon/Contrabassoon of the Fort Worth Symphony Orchestra.
+Nicole is currently Acting Bassoon/Contrabassoon of the Nashville Symphony Orchestra for the 2025 - 2026 season.
 She is also Assistant Principal and Second Bassoon of the Grant Park Orchestra in Chicago during the summer months.
-She previously served as Acting Assistant Principal and Second Bassoon of the Oregon Symphony for three seasons, Acting Second Bassoon of the Kansas City Symphony and Acting Bassoon/Contrabassoon of The Florida Orchestra.
+She previously served as Acting Second Bassoon of the Kansas City Symphony, Acting Assistant Principal and Second Bassoon of the Oregon Symphony for three years, Acting Bassoon/Contrabassoon of The Florida Orchestra, and Acting Bassoon/Contrabassoon of the Fort Worth Symphony for two years.

 Nicole is proud to have made several recordings throughout her orchestral career.
 While with the Kansas City Symphony, Nicole recorded a collection of Brahms orchestrations in collaboration with Reference Recordings, including Arnold Schoenberg’s orchestration of Brahms’s Piano Quartet No. 1.
 During her time with the Oregon Symphony, she recorded Gabriela Lena Frank’s Walkabout: Concerto for Orchestra.
 Most recently, Nicole recorded two pieces by Alexander von Zemlinsky with the Fort Worth Symphony Orchestra: Die Seejungfrau (The Mermaid) and Sinfonietta, Op.
 23.